ByteSizedMarius/gh-desktop-pin-repositories/README.md

 - May be unstable.
 Works for me but not guarantees (tested on Windows only)
 - The resulting installer and executable will be unsigned
 - Will use the Developer OAuth app for authentication.
 This will not work with enterprise.
 See [official docs](https://github.com/desktop/desktop/blob/development/docs/technical/oauth.md) regarding this
+- If `separate_instance.patch` is applied, installing will cause a separate instance to be installed.
+This allows having multiple accounts on one machine.

 ![Pinning Action](pin.gif)